circlesland/omo-legacy/.github/ISSUE_TEMPLATE/challenge-new-dream.md

 ---
-name: Challenge new dream
+name: Challenge new Dream
 about: this is the default process for building the dreams of omo sapiens (open minded organization talents)
-title: 'My dream is to inspire ... '
+title: 'My vision is to inspire ... '
 labels: DREAM
 assignees: samuelandert

 ---

-**INSPIRE 10 DREAM PATRONS**
+**INSPIRE 3 DREAM PATRONS**
-_Assign (on the right side) 10 patrons, who share your dream and are committed to invest every week at least 1 hour into this dream.
+_Assign (on the right side) 3 patrons, who share your dream and are committed to invest every day min 1 hour into the shared dream.

 **WHY QUESTIONS?
 Learn about the purpose of your dream** _Link the painful experiences, you wish to end_

-_Link the gainful experiences, you wish to enjoy_
+_Link the gainful goals, you wish to enjoy_

 ___
 **HOW QUESTIONS?
 Brainstorm how you can solve your dream challenge**